 The college believes in 3R concept .
 Reduce ,Reuse and recycle.
 The two type of waste that is generated in the campus is degradable and non degradable.
 The extensive flora in the campus generates litter that is recycled as compost by the composting pits available in the Botany Department is blessed with large number trees .
 The non degradable waste such as plastics is collected by ITC WOW periodically from the campus.
 The e-waste generated from the computer science department is periodically are collected by Virogree Private Ltd. An MOU is signed with the private agencies to take care of the non degradable waste.
-The bio-waste generated in the research laboratory is disposed according to the norms and guidelines of CPCSEA.
+The biowaste generated in the research laboratory is disposed according to the norms and guidelines of CPCSEA.
 All Safety protocols are followed while handling hazardous materials in the laboratory

-File Description Documents Relevant documents like agreements/MoUs with Government and other approved agencies View File Geotagged photographs of the facilities View File Any other relevant information No File Uploaded
+File Description Documents Relevant documents like agreements/MoUs with Government and other approved agencies No File Uploaded Geotagged photographs of the facilities No File Uploaded Any other relevant information No File Uploaded

-7.1.4 - Water conservation facilities available in the Institution: Rain water harvesting Bore well /Open well recharge Construction of tanks and bunds Waste water recycling Maintenance of water bodies and distribution system in the campus
+7.1.4 - Water conservation facilities available A. Any 4 or all of the above in the Institution: Rain water harvesting Bore well /Open well recharge Construction of tanks and bunds Waste water recycling Maintenance of water bodies and distribution system in the campus